THE BRITISH ROYAL FAMILY

 In this workshop we will be discussing the British Royal Family.
 We will look at the tradition of the family as well as focusing on key individuals.
 Let’s discuss the facts and gossip while debating what role royal families should play in the 21st Century.

 KING GEORGE V

 The British Monarchy is among the longest serving royal families in the world.
 In 1917, George V (the grandfather of the Queen today) changed the family surname to the House of Windsor, from the House of Saxe-Coburg and Gotha due to anti-German public sentiment.
 World War l began in 1914 meaning that in the eyes of the British people Germany was the enemy.
 As a result the British Royal Family had to quickly reinvent their identity and think of a more English sounding surname.

 Queen Elizabeth II is Britain's 40th monarch since William the Conqueror was crowned in the year 1066.
-There have been 12 U.S. Presidents during her reign.
-In the past 60 years, the Queen has undertaken 261 official overseas visits, including 96 state visits, to 116 different countries.
-As the Head of State, the Queen meets with the Prime Minister every Tuesday in order to keep close contact with him.
+Elizabeth is Britain's oldest-ever monarch and the world's longest-reigning king or queen.
+There have been 13 British prime ministers and 13 U.S. Presidents during her reign.
+In the past 65 years, the Queen has travelled more than 1 million miles, visiting 116 different countries.
+As the Head of State, the Queen meets with the Prime Minister every Tuesday in order to keep up to date with what is happening in the country.
 There is a special relationship between the Queen and whoever is the Prime Minister irrespective of his or her political party, although the Queen remains politically neutral, she plays a role in the mechanics of calling a general election.
 The Queen is the only person in Britain who can drive without a license or number plate on her car.
 Elizabeth has sent more than 175,000 telegrams to centenarians in the UK and the Commonwealth and she once demoted a butler (servant) for giving her dogs whiskey.